 EIS chapters – proposal assessment categoriesBack to top

 Chapter 7 – Air Quality

-This chapter provides an assessment of air quality impacts and risks during construction of the project and recommends measures to manage or mitigate these impacts.
+This chapter provides an assessment of air quality impacts and risks during construction of the proposal and recommends measures to manage or mitigate these impacts.

 Chapter 8 – Biodiversity Upstream

 This chapter presents the findings of the biodiversity studies undertaken to assess the upstream impacts of an increase in temporary inundation from the operation of the Flood Mitigation Zone, including impacts on threatened plants, animals and ecosystems.
 The chapter presents the findings of these studies and identifies measures to manage, mitigate or offset impacts.

 Chapter 9 - Biodiversity Downstream